americocunhajr/mSINDy/README.md

 ### Authors
 - Americo Cunha Jr
 - Cesar Augusto Lampe
+- José Hugo Capella Gaspar-Elsas
+- Júlio de Castro Vargas Fernandes

 ### Citing mSINDy
 If you use **mSINDy** in your research, please cite the following publication:
-- *A. Cunha Jr, and C. A. Lampe.*, Data-driven Evolution Equations via Sparse Identification of Nonlinear Dynamics.
+- *A. Cunha Jr, C. A. Lampe, J. H. C. Gaspar-Elsas, and J. C. V. Fernandes*, Data-driven Evolution Equations via Sparse Identification of Nonlinear Dynamics.
 In: *Scientific Machine Learning for Predictive Modeling: Bridging Data-Driven and Physics-Based Approaches in Computational Science and Engineering*, edited by A. Cunha Jr, F. P. Santos, F. A. Rochinha, and A. L. G. A. Coutinho, Springer, 2026.

 ```
 @incollection{mSINDy2026,
-  author    = {A. Cunha Jr and C. A. Lampe},
+  author    = {A. Cunha Jr and C. A. Lampe and J. H. C. Gaspar-Elsas and J. C. V. Fernandes},
   title     = {Data-driven Evolution Equations via Sparse Identification of Nonlinear Dynamics},
   booktitle = {Scientific Machine Learning for Predictive Modeling: Bridging Data-Driven and Physics-Based Approaches in Computational Science and Engineering},
   editor    = {Americo Cunha Jr and F. P. Santos and F. A. Rochinha and A. L. G .
 A. Coutinho},